Most Comfortable Men’s Underwear: Top 10 Best Styles

-Holy cow there’s a lot of information out there about men’s undies.
+It’s time to get a little personal.
+And holy cow: for being such a personal subject, there’s a lot of information out there about men’s undies.
 It seems like everyone’s got something to say about it/them.
 I know this because I have spent many hours combing the internet to learn about underwear for men.
-I almost feel like I’m doing you a public/pubic service by sorting through all of it and narrowing this list down to the Top 10 Best Styles.
+I almost feel like I’m doing you a public/pubic service by sorting through all of it and narrowing this list down to the Most Comfortable Men’s Underwear: Top 10 Best Styles.

 Another surprise for me was that my wife has some clear opinions about the subject.
 (I had no idea.)
 Fortunately, I wear boxer briefs.
-I say fortunately because this style of underwear is, I have learned, a style of underwear that is completely acceptable to my wife.
+I say fortunately because this style of underwear, I have learned, is a style of underwear that is completely acceptable to my wife.
 It also is important, apparently, that I don’t wear white underwear (read: tighty whiteys).
 My underwear — my boxer briefs — are all in shades of blue, black and grey.
 From the many (and, again, many) comments about underwear on the Internet, it seems that tighty whiteys are a no-no. I’ll generalize and say that, generally, it appears that the observers of underwear clad dudes don’t like tighty whiteys on the dudes they are observing.
 I only bring my wife’s opinion into the mix because the look is part of the underwear equation.
 Mostly, though, our list is focusing on comfort, no matter what type of underwear you wear.

 While I tend to call the entire category “undies,” there are specific types of undies.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.